 Well-intentioned and appropriately articulated policies are rendered ineffective when they don’t translate into mechanisms (such as processes, plans and management strategies) that ensure their intent is realised “on-the-ground”.
 Development controls such as the creation of building envelopes to protect significant vegetation including trees can achieve long-lasting outcomes.
 An assessment of the ecological significance of an area earmarked for development should be the primary layer of information that is included in the spatial planning framework.
 Simply laying a grid-like plan over an area without considering the immediate, let alone long-term implications is simply not consistent with Ecologically Sustainable Development principles, policies or practices.
 Building envelopes need to give consideration to significant trees on adjoining properties.
 Developments that occur without regard to the immediate and future needs of significant trees and remnant vegetation should be a thing of the past.

 It is commonly recognized that a representative sample of biodiversity can be conserved if at least ten percent of each vegetation type is retained.
 The size and linkages between areas is also critical.
-If these criteria had applied to planning frameworks one hundred, fifty or even thirty years ago, our landscape would look very different, although the Adelaide Plains were largely cleared within a few decades after settlement.
+If these criteria had been applied to planning frameworks one hundred, fifty or even thirty years ago, our landscape would look very different, although the Adelaide Plains were largely cleared within a few decades after settlement.
 We have tended to lay out a spatial development framework in a grid-like fashion across the landscape.

-Not with standing the important concerns regarding shade (or lack of it) and the subsequent costs of cooling modern houses that straddle the bulk of the modern sized allotment, higher density housing can potentially provide opportunities for strategic use of public open space through the creation of natural areas using local species to maximize the benefits to natural biodiversity.
+Not with standing the important concerns regarding shade (or lack of it) and the subsequent costs of cooling modern houses that straddle the bulk of the modern-sized allotment, higher-density housing can potentially provide opportunities for strategic use of public open space through the creation of natural areas using local species to maximize the benefits to natural biodiversity.
 The challenge in this respect is to ensure that appropriate planning is applied for open space to accommodate a range of uses.
 From a biodiversity point of view, having larger, linked areas of naturally vegetated land will provide a much better outcome for a greater number of native species in a more balanced ecosystem than the current mix of trees, shrubs, lawns and veggies grown on the now old fashioned quarter acre block.
 The current mix of built and highly altered green space tends to favour native increaser species such as noisy miners and introduced species such as starlings.